 There are fantastic hiking trails in the area.
 The Tongariro Alpine Crossing takes 6-8 hours to complete, and winds through amazing volcanic scenery.
 The Tongariro Northern Circuit is one of NZ’s Great Walks - with views of craters, brilliant lakes, Mt Tongariro and Mt Ngauruhoe, it takes 3-4 days to walk.
 The Mount Ruapehu Crater Climb combines volcanic terrain with permanent snow, glaciers, the geothermal crater lake and spectacular views of the central plateau.
 If you fancy the views without the exertion, in the summer you can take a chairlift from Whakapapa Ski Area to the Knoll Ridge Cafe, which is 2020m above sea level.
 There are guided walks departing daily from the Whakapapa Ski Area, weather permitting, during the summer season.
+Lord of the Rings fans can search out the spots where certain scenes in Mordor were filmed.
 The Department of Conservation website lists numerous walks in the area.
 We’ve heard good things about the tramp to Lake Surprise, 5 hrs return.

 Tongariro by train